Baltimore Federation of Labor

 The Baltimore Federation of Labor (BFL), an affiliate of the American Federation of Labor, was formed in 1883, in Baltimore, Maryland.

 History

-In 1919, the Baltimore Federation of Labor helped found the Baltimore Labor College an outgrowth of its adult education department.
+In 1919, the Baltimore Federation of Labor helped found the Baltimore Labor College as an outgrowth of its adult education department.

-The Baltimore Federation of Labor was considered to be conservative.
+The Baltimore Federation of Labor was considered conservative.
 It was allied with the United Garment Workers of America.
 In 1913, it had a battle with the Wobblies for representation of Baltimore garment industry workers.